arctelix/.dotsys/README.md

 --------

 THIS IS A WORK IN PROGRESS!
-The infrastructure for all platforms exists, but they have not all been full tested and will likely have minor platform specific issues that need fixing.
+The infrastructure for all platforms exists, but have not all been fully tested and will likely have minor issues that need tweaking.

 TESTED PLATFORMS:
-- linux-mac (OSX El Capitan)
+- linux-mac (El Capitan)
+- linux-ubuntu (16.04)
 - windows-babun (windows8/windows10)
 - windows-cygwin (windows8/windows10)

 If you are interested in helping out that would be awesome!

+The most pressing open items are as follows:
+ - any topic you think is important enough to have builtin
+ - manager.sh files for : yum, pkg, pacman, & mingw-get
+ - see main.sh for the todo list & road map items

-Please submit your pull requests!
+Please submit your pull requests & issues!

 Installation
 ============